connectomicslab/clabtoolkit/DOCUMENTATION.md

 ## Overview

-**clabtoolkit** is a comprehensive Python toolkit for neuroimaging data processing and analysis, specifically designed for working with brain connectivity data, BIDS datasets, and various neuroimaging formats.
-Developed by Yasser Alemán-Gómez, this toolkit provides a complete solution for connectomics research and surface-based brain analysis.
+**clabtoolkit** is a comprehensive Python toolkit designed for neuroimaging data processing and analysis, with specialized focus on brain connectivity data, BIDS datasets, and various neuroimaging formats.
+Developed by Yasser Alemán-Gómez, this toolkit provides an end-to-end solution for connectomics research and surface-based brain analysis.

-**Version**: 0.3.1
+**Version**: 0.3.3
 **License**: Apache Software License 2.0
 **Python Support**: 3.9+
 **Documentation**: https://clabtoolkit.readthedocs.io